-- 8. As shown in the Summary of Principal Results, the funded ratio of 57.4% is the ratio of the actuarial value of assets to the accrued liability.
+- Comments on the valuation results are given in Section IV, comments on the experience and actuarial gains and losses during the valuation year are given in Section VII and the rates of contribution payable by employers are given in Section V. - 3.
+The results of the valuation are given in Schedule A. - 4.
+Schedule B of this report presents the development of the actuarial value of assets. - 5.
+Schedule D details the actuarial assumptions and methods employed.
+Since the previous valuation, there have been no changes. - 6.
+Schedule F gives a summary of the benefit and contribution provisions of the plan.
+Since the previous valuation, there have been no changes. - 7.
+As shown in the Summary of Principal Results, the funded ratio of 59.2% is the ratio of the actuarial value of assets to the accrued liability.
 The funded ratio is an indication of progress in funding the promised benefits using a long-term, stable funding approach.
 Since the ratio is less than 100%, there is a need for contributions in addition to the plan's normal cost.
-The funded ratio based on the market value of assets is also provided for informational purposes. - 9.
+The funded ratio based on the market value of assets is also provided for informational purposes. - 8.
 The table on the following page provides a history of some pertinent figures.